-The Department of Mathematics and Computer Science offers two major programs in computing: a Bachelor of Science in computer science and a Bachelor of Science in computer information systems, and a Bachelor of Science in Computer Science with Healthcare Information Technology.
+The Department of Mathematics and Computer Science offers three major programs in computing: a Bachelor of Science in computer science, a Bachelor of Science in computer information systems, and a Bachelor of Science in Computer Science with Healthcare Information Technology.

 The major in computer information systems leading to the Bachelor of Science degree enables students to understand, manage and apply technology within the realistic constraints of an ever-changing marketplace.
 Graduates of the program play a critical role in the future of business, the economy and social interactions by designing new forms of communication and online business communities.